CVS to expand health hubs to 1,500 stores by end of 2021

-NEW YORK (Reuters) - CVS Health Corp said it will offer expanded health services such as nutrition counseling and blood pressure screenings in 1,500 stores by the end of 2021, following through on plans announced during the pharmacy chain’s 2018 acquisition of health insurer Aetna.
+NEW YORK, June 4 (Reuters) - CVS Health Corp said it will offer expanded health services such as nutrition counseling and blood pressure screenings in 1,500 stores by the end of 2021, following through on plans announced during the pharmacy chain’s 2018 acquisition of health insurer Aetna.

 It plans to convert a total of 50 stores this year in Houston, Atlanta, Philadelphia, and Tampa, representing about 15% of the stores in each of the markets, the company said ahead of a meeting on Tuesday with Wall Street analysts and investors in New York.
 The bulk of the expansion will be split between 2020 and 2021.